genomicsengland/gel_to_opentargets/README.md

 ### Phenotypes

-Both scripts need to have a set of mappings from disease name to EFO term; by default this should be in a file called `phenotypes_text_to_efo.txt`.
-This can be generated from GEL data as follows:
+Both scripts need to have a set of mappings from disease name to EFO term; by default this should be in a file called `phenotypes_text_to_efo.txt`. _A copy of this is supplied in this repo_, but if you need to generate a new one, instructions are in the "Generating phenotype to EFO mappings" section below.

-1. Extract relevant data from `tiering_data` table in LabKey, save as TSV.
-Only rows from `tiering_data` with the `Tier` field having a value of `TIER1` or `TIER2` should be used.

-2. Extract relevant data from `rare_diseases_participant_disease` table in LabKey, save as TSV.
-Currently the whole table is used.

-3. Extract phenotypes as strings from the tiering TSV file file (including removing blank lines)

-`tail -n +2 tiering_data.tsv | cut -d$'\t' -f 6 > tiering_phenotypes.txt`

-4. Extract phenotypes from the exit questionnaire data

-`tail -n +2 rare_diseases_participant_disease.tsv | cut -d$'\t' -f 8 > question_phenotypes.txt`

-5. Produce a unique set of phenotypes and remove blank lines

-`sort -uf tiering_phenotypes.txt question_phenotypes.txt | sed '/^$/d' > phenotypes.txt`

-6. Use [opentargets/OnToma](https://github.com/opentargets/OnToma) to perform the mapping

-`ontoma phenotypes.txt phenotypes_text_to_efo.txt`

-7. Strip the OnToma output to create a file (not actually required since `gel_to_ot.py` only uses first 2 fields)

-`tail -n +2 phenotypes_text_to_efo.txt | cut -d$'\t' -f 1,2`

-8. Note that there are some manual phenotype mappings in `gel_utils.py` in the `apply_phenotype_mapping_overrides` function.

 ### Pedigree